Dynamical Hartree-Fock-Bogoliubov Approximation of Interacting Bosons: Introduction

 where $\mathfrak{h}=L^2(\rr^3)$.
 Introducing $\mathcal{F}_s$ allows us to deal with states with varying number of particles, which in our model are the excitation and condensate elements.
-Recent works on evolution of coherent state in Fock space with quantum fluctuation can be found in \cite{RS, GMM, GMM2, XChen, GM1, GM2, Kuz, Kuz2, BCS, NN, Chong}.
-Hence, by accounting for some quantum fluctuation, one is able to estimate the evolution of the coherent state in Fock space norm, which in effect allows one to obtain $L^2$-norm approximation of the evolution of many-body quantum system with factorized initial data.
+Recent works on the evolution of coherent states in Fock space with quantum fluctuation can be found in \cite{RS, GMM, GMM2, XChen, GM1, GM2, Kuz, Kuz2, BCS, NN, Chong}.
+Hence, by accounting for some quantum fluctuations, one is able to track the evolution of the coherent states in Fock space norm, which in effect allows one to obtain $L^2$-norm approximation of the evolution of many-body quantum system with factorized initial data.
 We refer the reader to \cite{Lieb, Gol, GMM3} for a complete survey of the subject.